Saline Symphony Orchestra Staff

 Mrs. Warner’s goals include always being the best musician she can be, record a solo album someday, inspire young people to learn stringed instruments and give them opportunities to play in groups and orchestras as she enjoyed in her youth.
 She gives thanks to the Lord God Almighty for His generous gift of music to her.
 Also, she gives thanks to her mother for providing opportunities to learn, and to her husband, Brian, for his encouragement.

 Lisa coordinates communications for the orchestra, as well as recruiting, administrative duties, and Social Media/Website management.
-She also serves on the Executive Board of Dimensions Fine Arts as Secretary.
-Lisa performs in the orchestra as principal horn.
+Lisa is the orchestra's secretary, and also serves on the Executive Board of Saline Symphony Orchestra, Inc. as President and Secretary.
+Lisa performs in the orchestra's horn section.

-Lisa was previously a double music major at Henderson State University, majoring in Music Therapy and Music Education, as well as music librarian.
-Although she left playing for many years, Lisa is one of several orchestra members to come back to her first love for music.
+Lisa was previously a double music major at Henderson State University, majoring in Music Therapy and Music Education, as well as music librarian, having played horn since 5th grade.
+Although she left playing for many years after college, Lisa is one of several orchestra members to come back to her first love for music.

 Darlene Millard, Volunteer Coordinator